 The following section applies to the provision of Emergency Juvenile Shelter Care.
 CWES is temporary and when a shelter Placement is used the Contractor will be responsible for planning the services needed during Placement and after discharge, in order to promote successful safety, Permanency, and well-being outcomes for each Child after the Child leaves child welfare services.
 For Emergency Juvenile Shelter Care, the Contractor shall:

-For Children in shelter Placement, initiate Reintegration Planning at the Service Planning Conference to initiate thinking about exit and discharge to assure a successful move home or to the next living arrangement.
+For Children in shelter Placement, initiate Reintegration Planning at the Service Planning Conference to initiate thinking about exit and discharge to ensure a successful move home or to the next living arrangement.
 All efforts shall be coordinated with Case Management entities as necessary.

 Maintain continuity of the Child’s day-to-day life activities, such as, but not limited to, school, Family relationships, health and mental health care, and additional services that are identified for the best interest of the Child.

-Plan for a Child’s needed transportation including resource needs like vehicles, gas card, and other relevant important resources to facilitate transportation for Family visits and interactions, treatment services, jobs, and school.
+Plan and provide for a Child’s needed transportation including resource needs like vehicles, gas card, and other relevant important resources to facilitate transportation for Family visits and interactions, treatment services, jobs, and school.

 Integrate CWES plans in partnership with the Agency and/or JCS, and with the Child and the Child's Positive Support System.